vcombey/fallible_collections/README.md

 At the point of the last update of this README, the latest published version could be used like this:

 Add the following dependency to your Cargo manifest...
 Add feature std and rust_1_57 to use the stabilized try_reserve api and the std HashMap type.
+Obviously, you cannot combine it with the 'unstable' feature.

 ```toml
 [dependencies]